DOAJ/doaj/README.rst

-Portality - a web frontend based on elasticsearch by default.
+Portality - a web frontend based on elasticsearch.

 This repo uses submodules - for more info: http://git-scm.com/book/en/Git-Tools-Submodules